artbits/quickio/README.md

 English | [中文](README_CN.md)

 # QuickIO
-QuickIO is a versatile embedded database, and the bottom layer is designed based on the LevelDB engine and Java NIO.
+QuickIO is a versatile embedded database.
+The bottom layer is designed based on the LevelDB engine and Java NIO, and Hessian is used to serialize/deserialize data.
 Support store Java bean, Key-Value format and file type data.
 Zero configuration, Java code operation, fast and efficient.

 + Advantage
    + Embedded databases like ``SQLite`` do not need to be installed and configured.